 3. “Eddie Would Go” by Stuart Holmes Coleman

 When traveling in Hawaii, you’re bound see bumper stickers, t-shirts and signs proclaiming “Eddie Would Go.”
 If you’re curious about what the saying means, look no further than this book.
 While to some, “Eddie Would Go” is simply the tag line to the annual big wave surf contest named in Eddie Aikau’s honor, the story behind the man is fascinating.
 Aikau was the first lifeguard on Oahu’s famed North Shore.
 Beyond that, he was a legendary surfer and waterman, who gave up his life while trying to save his peers from a sinking, double-hulled voyaging canoe by attempting to paddle a surfboard 12 miles to shore.
 While the crew on the canoe was ultimately rescued by the Coast Guard, Aikau never made it back.
 “Eddie Would Go” expertly captures Aikau’s Aloha Spirit and what it means to be a Hawaiian waterman.

 When seven-year old Rachel Kalama wakes up one morning with a rose-colored spot on her skin, her life, and the lives of those who love her, are forever changed.
 The spot turns out to be leprosy, and thus begins her new life in Kalaupapa, the leper colony on the island of Moloka’i.
 While Rachel’s story is most certainly tragic, this historical fiction novel brings to life her determination to live a “normal” life and is inspirational to even the hardest cynics.

-What are you favorite books about Hawai'i?
-Hit us up on Twitter @HIOceanProject and Instagram @hawaiioceanproject and tell us what you love to read.
+What are you favorite books about Hawaii?
+Leave a comment below or hit us up on Twitter @HIOceanProject and Instagram @hawaiioceanproject and tell us what you love to read.